 Creative Residency

-The Creative Residency is a new and exciting partnership in 2019 between King’s Inns and Dublin City Council Culture Company.
+The Creative Residency is a partnership initiated in 2019 between King’s Inns and Dublin City Council Culture Company.
 Together, the programme seeks to sustain an artist in the creation of new work, rooted within King’s Inns and the extraordinary and historic environment of Henrietta Street, where both organisations are based.
 Through the residency, the selected artist will be encouraged to develop and explore the theme of art and law with reference to the King’s Inns and the residency should result in a creative response to be hosted by King’s Inns.

 cr